devandapaige/pythoness-programmer/README.md

 ```

 Test files follow this naming convention:
 - `__tests__/lib/*.test.ts` - for utility function tests
 - `__tests__/components/*.test.tsx` - for React component tests

 ## CI/CD

 A GitHub Actions workflow runs on all PRs and pushes to the main branch:
 - Runs linting checks
 - Executes all tests
 - Performs a security audit
 - Builds the application

+## Environment Variables

+The project uses the following environment variables:
+- `NEXT_PUBLIC_HOTJAR_ID` - Hotjar tracking ID
+- Additional environment variables can be added in `.env.local`

 ## Sections